perobertson/scripts/playbooks/files/home/user/bin/README.md

 # ~/bin

-This directory is required for systemd --user scripts
+Add executables in this directory for them to be accessible on your PATH.